-As described herein, the Authority anticipates that funding for the Capital Program has been and will be provided through a combination of proceeds of the Subordinate Series 2019 Bonds, the previously-issued Senior Series 2013 Bonds, the previously-issued Subordinate Series 2017 Bonds, internally generated cash of the Authority, PFC revenues on a pay-as-you-go basis, AIP grants, and other sources.
-See "DEVELOPMENT OF SAN DIEGO INTERNATIONAL AIRPORT-Funding Sources for Capital Program" and "APPENDIX A-FINANCIAL FEASIBILITY REPORT" for a description of the financing plan for the Capital Program.
+As described herein, the Authority anticipates that funding for the Capital Program (not including the ADP) has been and will be provided through a combination of proceeds of the Subordinate Series 2019 Bonds, the previously-issued Senior Series 2013 Bonds, the previously-issued Subordinate Series 2017 Bonds, internally generated cash of the Authority, PFC revenues on a pay-as-you-go basis, AIP grants, and other sources.
+See "DEVELOPMENT OF SAN DIEGO INTERNATIONAL AIRPORT-Funding Sources for Capital Program (not including ADP)."
 In the event that any of such sources are unavailable for any reason, including unavailability of internally generated cash flow; reduction in the amount of PFCs or AIP grants available to the Authority; non-appropriation of, or delay in payment of, federal funds or grants; the inability of the Authority to issue or sell Additional Senior Bonds and/or Additional Subordinate Obligations; or any other reason, the completion of the projects included in the Capital Program could be substantially delayed and financing costs could be higher than projected.
 There can be no assurances that such circumstances will not materially adversely affect the financial condition or operations of SDIA and the Authority.